MicrochipTech/aws-iot-firmware-pic32mz/documents/iot-ethernet-out-of-box-guide.md

 - Connect your computer to the same network that the IoT Ethernet Kit is connected
   - Your board will register a Multicast DNS (mDNS) name with the local network that will allow you to access a configuration webpage.
 - Use a bonjour or multicast DNS service to find your board's IP address and enter the IP address into a web browser.
 The kit will have a service name such as `xxxxxx_IoT-E` where `xxxxxx` is the last six characters of the kit's MAC address.
-  - Alternatively you can try entering `xxxxxx_iot-e.local` into a web browser to navigate to the webpage where `xxxxxx` is the last six bytes of the MAC address on the board
+  - Alternatively you can try entering `xxxxxx_iot-e.local` into a web browser to navigate to the webpage where `xxxxxx` is the last six characters of the MAC address on the board
 - Once the web browser finds and displays the IoT Ethernet Kit configuration webpage
-  - Enter your AWS IoT Endpoint that you received from the previous AWS IoT Service Setup section.
+  - Enter your AWS IoT Endpoint Address that you received from the previous AWS IoT Service Setup section.
 The endpoint will have the form `<random-string>.iot.us-east-1.amazonaws.com`
-- Copy and paste your client certificate into the box labeled Client Public Cert.
+- Copy and paste your AWS Certificate into the box labeled AWS Certificate.
   -  The cert should look like

     ```